lgh06/directus-wiki/Directus-REST-API-v1.0.md

 Authentication privileges follow the user-group that the key was generated from.
 There are two levels of Authentication:

 ### API Key
-Single Consumer Key that is generated for each user.
-Passed as a parameter with every API resource that uses this level. **Used with all GET Resources**
+A single consumer-key is generated for each user which is passed as a parameter with every API resource that uses this type. **Used with all GET Resources**

 ### OAuth
-Consumer Key and Secret is generated for each user.
-Utilizes a regular OAuth flow to acquire OAuth Tokens for use with all requests on this level. **Used with all POST/PUT Resources**
+A consumer-key and secret is generated for each user utilizing a regular OAuth flow to acquire OAuth Tokens for use with all requests of this type. **Used with all POST/PUT Resources**

 # Examples